industrial-edge/hello-world/docs/installation.md

 ```
 This command builds the docker image of the service which is specified in the docker-compose.yml file.

-## Upload App to the Industrial Edge Managment
+## Upload App to the Industrial Edge Management

 Please find below a short description how to publish your application in your IEM.